dietrichl-cyber/dietrichl-cyber.github.io/cv.md

 - One Health Teaching Clinic (JLU Giessen)
 - Scientific Practice and Research Methods in Biology Education (JLU Giessen)
 - Digital and Instructional Media in Biology Teaching (JLU Giessen)
-- Lectures on "Learner's Conceptions in Biology" and "Diversity, Differentiation, and Language in Biology Education"
+- Lectures on "Learner's Conceptions in Biology" and "Diversity, Differentiation, and Language in Biology Education" (JLU Giessen)
 - Alpine Plant Ecology (ALPFOR Research Station, Switzerland)
-- Supervision of Bachelor and Master theses (JLU Giessen, Universiy of Basel)
+- Supervision of Bachelor’s, Master’s, and Teacher-Training Examination theses (JLU Giessen; University of Basel)
-- Plant Microscopic Anatomy (University of Basel, University of Muenster)
+- Plant Microscopic Anatomy (University of Basel; University of Muenster)
-- Plant Biodiversity (University of Basel, University of Muenster)
+- Plant Biodiversity (University of Basel; University of Muenster)
 - Numerous High School classes in Biology and Chemistry

 ## Talks & Conference Contributions